LightACandleGit/Portfolio-for-Data-science/README.md

   * [FEM for European and digital options in Black–Scholes markets](https://www.docdroid.net/gG6pJ2W/project1-mmf120.pdf)

       Project in Computation Finance, using matlab.
 Main task of the project is to price European and Digital options in Black-Scholes markets using FEM and study the convergence of the error rate while creating a finer mesh.
+A [link](http://www.math.chalmers.se/~krikir/projects/project1.pdf) to the project description